Kuruka/unity-downloader/ReadMe.md

-  --url=URL           The URL that will be scraped for downloads (default: http://unity3d.com/get-unity/download/archive) --semver=RANGE      A semver range within which to limit your downloads (default: >= 5.0.0) --systems=LIST      For which operating systems to download (default: mac,win) --downloads=LIST    Which packages to download (default: unity editor,unity editor 64-bit) --out=PATH          Output folder (default: ./)
+  --url=URL           The URL that will be scraped for downloads (default: http://unity3d.com/get-unity/download/archive) --semver=RANGE      A semver range within which to limit your downloads (default: >= 5.0.0) --latest-only       Flag for downloading only the most recent version in the range (no value, default: off) --systems=LIST      For which operating systems to download (default: mac,win) --downloads=LIST    Which packages to download (default: unity editor,unity editor 64-bit) --out=PATH          Output folder (default: ./)